ucl-exoplanets/taurex-playground/guides/kathleen.md

 ## Environment Variables

-You can also store the Multinest directory in a variable like so:
+You can also store the Multinest directory in a variable in your ``~/.bashrc``:

 ```bash
 export MULTINEST_LIBDIR=$HOME/MultiNest/lib
 ```
+This is much safer than putting it directly in the submission script.

-This can make it easier to set the ``LD_LIBRARY_PATH`` in the submission script like so:
+This can make it easier to set the ``LD_LIBRARY_PATH`` in the submission script:

 ```bash
 export LD_LIBRARY_PATH=$MULTINEST_LIBDIR:$LD_LIBRARY_PATH